Year over year, the overall value of exported Californian exported products grew by 12.2% compared to $155.9 billion during 2020.

 Figures are shown at the more granular six-digit Harmonized Tariff System code level, for more precise product identification.

-Diamonds became the fastest grower among California’s top 10 export categories, up by 40.5% from 2020 to 2021.
-In second place for improving export sales were computer parts and accessories thanks to a 39.2% gain.
-Shipments of miscellaneous composite diagnostic or laboratory reagents posted the third-fastest improvement via a 29.7% increase in value.
+Refined petroleum oils excluding biodiesel became the fastest grower among California’s top 10 export categories, up by 114.8% from 2021 to 2022.
+In second place for improving export sales were parts and accessories for machinery for manufacturing semi-conductor devices thanks to a 15.1% gain.
+Shipments of civilian aircraft including engines or other parts posted the third-fastest improvement via a 9.1% increase in value.

-There was a pair of decliners among California’s top 10 export products namely electric vehicles (down -39.4%) and fresh or dried shelled almonds (down -1.7%).
+The severest decliners among California’s top 10 export products were electric vehicles (down -16.6%) and machines that make semi-conductor devices (down -12.4%).

 More Key Facts about California’s Exports